 Chosen correctly, high quality, 'premium' diets can be a simple and effective way to invest in your pet's health - after all, you feed your pet every day so why not try to maximise the benefits they derive from their nutrition?
 Don't just feed them, nourish them!

 "I feed my cat a rotation of diets, to help keep things varied with both ingredients and manufacturing brands.
 It also helps keep her interested as she can get bored with the same thing over and over!
-Every few days I alternate between Royal Canin Indoor, Advance Dental, Ziwi Canned Food, Feline Natural, and Ivory Coat Indoor Cat.
+Every few days I alternate between Royal Canin Indoor, Advance Dental, Ziwi Canned Food, Feline Natural, and Ivory Coat Dry Cat Food.
 I also give her plenty of Greenies treats!"

 "I feed my cat Oscar Royal Canin Veterinary Diet Urinary S/O, a therapeutic urinary diet, as he was diagnosed with a potentially life-threatening urinary tract obstruction.
 He is fed the canned version to help increase his water intake, and dilute the crystals and help prevent them from causing him future problems!"